 Client SSL Certificate Validation

 Avi Vantage can validate SSL certificates presented by clients against a trusted certificate authority (CA) and a configured certificate revocation list (CRL).
-Certificate information is passed to the server through various HTTP headers through additional options.
+Certificate information is passed to the server through various headers through additional options.
 For certificate authentication, an HTTP application profile and an associated public key infrastructure (PKI) profile have to be configured.
 Starting with Avi Vantage release 18.2.3, this has been extended to L4 SSL/TLS applications (via the Avi CLI).
-This article explains HTTP profile and PKI profile configurations.
+This article explains the application profiles and PKI profile configurations.

 - Click on Create to create a new HTTP application profile with type as HTTP.
 To know more, refer to Configuring HTTP Profile

-The Client SSL Certificate Validation* section displays three options for validation.
+Note: The Client SSL Certificate Validation section of the UI displays three options for validation.
 Those options are discussed later in this article.

 Avi Vantage optionally inserts the client’s certificate, or parts of it, into a new HTTP header to be sent to the server.
 To insert multiple headers, the plus icon is used.
 These inserted headers are in addition to any headers added or manipulated by the more granular HTTP policies or DataScripts.

-- HTTP Header Value: Used with the HTTP Header Name field, this field is used to determine the field of the client certificate to insert into the HTTP header sent to the server.
+- HTTP Header Value — Used with the HTTP Header Name field, this field is used to determine the field of the client certificate to insert into the HTTP header sent to the server.
 Several options are more general, such as the SSL Cipher, which lists the ciphers negotiated between the client and Avi Vantage.
-These generic headers may be used for non-client certificate connections by setting the Validation Type to Request. ### PKI Profile
+These generic headers may be used for non-client certificate connections by setting the Validation Type to Request.

-The PKI profile supports configuring and updating the client certificate revocation lists.
-The PKI profile is used to validate clients or server certificates.
+- Supports configuring and updating the client certificate revocation lists.
+It is used to validate clients or server certificates.

 Navigate to Applications > Templates, select the Security tab, and click on the PKI Profile option.